 The traditional school of Uzbek lacquer miniature has its own technique and tradition of painting.
 The ornamental painting and painting in the style of ethnographic plots are sought-after.
 In recent years, floristics has developed.
 In the late 70’s XX century in Uzbekistan, the revival of traditional lacquer painting on papier-mâché (“tosh-kogoz”) began.
 According to medieval technology, to decorate objects with a varnish painting of gold and bronze powder, the ground was prepared with the joining of cherry or apricot glue, which was applied with brushes.
 Lacquer and paint for papier-mâché were made using a complex recipe.
 The production of papier mache and lacquer painting flourished in Samarkand in the fifteenth century, as evidenced by genuine ornamental medallions of papier-mache, truly miraculously preserved among the clays in the interior of Gur Emir and Bibi Khanum mosque.
 The golden blue dome in the interior of the main room of Gur Emir, consisting of 998 elements of papier-mâché, is of great interest.
 112 original elements served as material for painstaking restoration work.

-There are suggestions that the art of lacquered miniature of Uzbekistan got to Northern India from Samarkand in the 15th century.
-In India it reached a high level of development and thrives to this day.
+There are suggestions that the art of lacquered miniatures of Uzbekistan got to Northern India from Samarkand in the 15th century.
+In India, it reached a high level of development and thrives to this day.
 Articles made of papier-mâché are covered with a miniature floral design.
-Elegant epigraphic inserts were often included in the ornamental composition of the pencil-cases.
+Elegant epigraphic inserts were often included in the ornamental composition of the pencil cases.
 The painting was applied by thin brushes; the paintings were prepared from gold or bronze powder, from sheet gold and bronze on apricot and cherry glue.
 The preparation of varnishes and paints had a complex and varied recipe.
 Though many secrets of the Uzbek lacquer miniature were forgotten, coeval Uzbek artists and folk masters managed to revive this art by finding their own style of painting, while preserving the age-old fundamentals and forms of creating miniatures.

 Modern lacquer painting of Uzbekistan uses the Palekh technology and eastern miniature painting.
-Lacquer decorates a variety of small caskets, pencil-cases for pens and pencils, tables, chess, book roots.
+Lacquer decorates a variety of small caskets, pencil cases for pens and pencils, tables, chess, and book roots.
 The Uzbek miniature painting is done with natural dyes mixed with egg yolk.
 Today, lacquered items are traditional souvenirs, and the unusually beautiful miniature lacquer painting of modern Uzbek masters often presents the gaze of visitors to numerous exhibitions and museums in Uzbekistan and abroad.